Welcome to Jemima’s Garden

 Archaeophytes, plants introduced by humans from before the iron age to roughly the Tudor period, are marked as Naturalised Wildflowers.

-More recent introductions, (Neophytes), will be shown as Cottage Garden Flowers or Herbs depending on their traditional use
+More recent introductions, (Neophytes), will be shown as Cottage Garden Flowers or Herbs depending on their traditional use.

 SASA registered Seed Merchant no. 3345